tevelee/Eval/README.md

 There's one interesting aspect of this solution: Unlike traditional - native - interpreters or compilers, this one recognises patterns from top to bottom.
 Meaning, that it looks at the input string, your expression, and recognises patterns in priority order, and recursively go deeper and deeper until the most basic expressions are met.

-A traditional interpreter, however, parses expressions character by character, feeding the results to a lexer, the tokeniser, then builds up an abstract sytax tree (which is highly optimisable), and finally coverts it to a binary (compiler) or evaluates it at runtime (interpreter), in one word: bottom-up.
+A traditional interpreter, however, parses expressions character by character, feeding the results to a lexer, the tokeniser, then builds up an abstract syntax tree (which is highly optimisable), and finally converts it to a binary (compiler) or evaluates it at runtime (interpreter), in one word: bottom-up.

 The two solutions can be compared in various ways.
 The two main differences are in ease of use, and performance.
-This version of an interpreter provides a really easy way to define patterns, types, etc., but has its cost!
+This version of an interpreter provides an effortless way to define patterns, types, etc., but has its cost!
 It cannot parse as optimally as a traditional compiler could, as it doesn't have an internal graph of expressions (AST), but still performs in a much more than acceptable way.
-Definition-wise, this framework provides an easily understandable way of language-elements, but the traditional one really lacks behind, because the lexer is usually an ugly, hardly understandable state machine, or regular expression, BAKED IN to the interpreter code itself.
+Definition-wise, this framework provides an easily understandable way of language-elements, but the traditional one really lacks behind, because the lexer is usually an ugly, hardly understandable state machine, or regular expression, BAKED INTO the interpreter code itself.

 ## 💡 Motivation

 I have another project, in which I'm generating Objective-C and Swift model objects with loads of utils, based on really short templates.
 This project was not possible currently in Swift, as there is no template language - capable enough - to create my templates.
-(I ended up uing a third party PHP framework, called [Twig](https://github.com/twigphp/Twig)).
+(I ended up using a third party PHP framework, called [Twig](https://github.com/twigphp/Twig)).
 So finally, I created one for Swift!

-It turned out, that making it a little more geneic - here and there - makes the whole thing really capable and flexible to use in different use-cases.
+It turned out, that making it a little more generic - here and there - makes the whole thing really capable and flexible of using in different use-cases.

 The pattern matching was there, but soon I realised, that I'm going to need expressions as well, for printing, evaluating in if/while statements and so on.
 First, I was looking at an excellent library, [Expression](https://github.com/nicklockwood/Expression), created by Nick Lockwood, which is capable of evaluating numeric expressions.
-Unfortunately, I wanted a bit more, definig strings, dates, array, and further types and expressions, so I used my existing pattern matching solution to bring this capability to life.
+Unfortunately, I wanted a bit more, defining strings, dates, array, and further types and expressions, so I used my existing pattern matching solution to bring this capability to life.

-It ended up quite positively, after I discovered the capabilities of a generic solution like this.
-The whole thing just blew my mind, language features could have been defined in a matter of seconds, and I wanted to shared this discovery with the world, so here you are :)
+It ended up quite positively after I discovered the capabilities of a generic solution like this.
+The whole thing just blew my mind, language features could have been defined in a matter of seconds, and I wanted to share this discovery with the world, so here you are :)

 ## 📚 Examples
 ​